-When thinking about a new website and all of the things that our clients want or need updating it can get overwhelming and become a daunting task.
-Most people like me, when doing this for the first time, aren’t quite sure where to start, and the outlook can be painful and frustrating.
+When thinking about a new website and all of the things that our clients want or need, updating it can get overwhelming and become a daunting task.
+Most people, like me, when doing this for the first time, aren’t quite sure where to start, and the outlook can be painful and frustrating.

 Here are 5 tips to get you started down the right path.

-Use separate tickets
+Use separate tickets for unrelated requests

 Our support desk ticketing system is a powerful tool that can be used to submit and track website revision requests.
 Getting familiar with our ticketing system early on will without a doubt increase your satisfaction with our service, as support tickets drive our processes.
 The support desk allows you to take a large action list that could seem endless, and break it down into manageable individual tasks.
-For example, you could create a new ticket for each page of the site that needs updating, and track each page's revisions separately and handle questions accordingly.
+For example, you could create a new ticket for each page of the site that needs updating, track each page's revisions separately, and handle questions accordingly.
 This not only helps us manage the updates for you, it also enables you to track them easily and confirm each item has been updated properly.
-Here is an example of an overview page to that you'll see when you check your existing ticket requests and their corresponding statuses.
+Here is an example of an overview page that you'll see when you check your existing ticket requests and their corresponding statuses.

 Take screenshots and add notes to explain

 Screenshots with arrows and notes can really provide clarity when referring to a specific item on a webpage that you’d like updated.
 Instead of trying to describe the “big green button” and what you’d like to have changed, we can work much faster if you’re able to take a screenshot, add notes and a link to the relevant page, and submit it with a ticket.

 By combining PowerPoint with a screenshot tool, you have a great way to communicate exactly what you mean.
 If you take screenshots of the relevant pages, you can then paste them into PowerPoint, and then add notes to convey what you would like us to do.
 Alternatively, you can provide the images and a link to the pages, along with a summary of what you'd like to change.